cover-me/cover-me.github.io/_posts/2021-10-17-data-taking-program-make-it-non-atomic.md

 ##  Non-atomic setting

 Non-atomic setting is a little more complicated.
 There are two kinds of output channels.
 One is like the magnet, we set, it ramps gradually.
 The other one is a DAC or a voltage source, we set, it changes immediately.
 For the second type of outputs, qtlab has the feature that they can be assigned with `maxstep` and `stepdelay`.
 If the difference between the target value (SV) and the current value (PV) is larger than the `maxstep`, qtlab will sweep the channel step by step, each step by the change of `maxstep` and wait for `stepdelay` except the last step which may be smaller than the `maxstep` and no waiting.
 The code bellow only takes care of the second type of output channels (see Sec.
-Note).
+Notes).

 ```python
 def do_set_nonatomic(self, setpoint_list):